manjunathc/udacity-driveless-car-program/p1-find-lane-lines/writeup_template.md

 * Convert input image into Grayscale.
 This removes the entire color so we can focus only on the white and black areas.
 * Use Compter Vision Libraries(cv2 libraries) create a Guasian Blur.
 The guasian blur mechanism is used to reduce the image noise.
 * After the Guausian blur image is created, the next step is create a canny edge image which outlines the edges in an image.
-* The canny detected image
+The canny image creates a outline.
+*

 ![alt text][image1]

-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]:../converted_image.png

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The Masked Image masked

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Improve Hough